Skip to main content

 Why trust our experts?

-Katie Horrell, MS, RDN, CPT, is a passionate dietitian nutritionist and personal trainer with more than 6 years of expertise in telehealth, health coaching, and online education.
-Specializing in polycystic ovary syndrome (PCOS), insulin resistance, and mindful eating, she guides people through struggles with their eating and exercise habits with empathy and compassion, and an emphasis on a healthy and sustainable relationship with food.
+Katie Horrell, MS, RDN, CPT, is a dietitian, nutritionist, and personal trainer with more than 6 years of expertise in health coaching.
+She specializes in polycystic ovary syndrome (PCOS), insulin resistance, and mindful eating.

 Katie E. Golden, MD, is a board-certified emergency medicine physician and a medical editor at GoodRx.